ovh/docs/pages/cloud/private-cloud/nsx-t-03-configure-dhcp-onsegment/guide.en-gb.md

 ## Prérequis

-- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en/enterprise/products/hosted-private-cloud/) to receive login credentials.
+- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
-- Having a user account with access to vSphere as well as the specific rights for NSX-T (created in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we))
+- A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
 - You need to have **NSX-T** deployed with a segment configured in your NSX-T configuration.
 Use this guide [Segment management in NSX-T](https://docs.ovh.com/en/us/private-cloud/nsx-t-segment-management).

 ## Instructions